 The Authenticator wizard will take you through the steps to license the software on your console or computer.
 Once the license is stored on the AvoKey, you should not need to repeat the licensing.
-For Titan PC Suite (T1/T2 devices, T3 control surface, Titan Mobile control surface), this allows you to use different computers without relicensing as long as the Avolites hardware is connected.
+For Titan Mobile or T1/T2 dongles, this allows you to use different computers without relicensing as long as the Avolites hardware is connected.